 Maria spreads out her cloak...

-After having been acquired by entrepreneur and collector Reinhold Würth, the majestic Darmstadt Madonna now moves to its new homestead at Schwäbisch Hall's Johanniterkirche.
-Besides other magnificent masterpieces of the late Middle Ages in the Würth Collection, e.g. by Lucas Cranach the Elder, Tilman Riemenschneider or the Master of Messkirch, Johanniterkirche also houses a work by Hans Holbein the Elder, father of Hans Holbein the Younger.
-The new Madonna painting finally builds a bridge between the Old Masters and modern times.
-Without a doubt, the "Virgin of Mercy" is one of the most famous, significant and beautiful Old Masters of the world.
-Its creator, Hans Holbein the Younger, is counted among the most prominent artists of the 16th century.
+Along with other exceptional masterpieces of the late Middle Ages in the Würth Collection, for example, by Lucas Cranach the Elder, Tilman Riemenschneider or the Master of Messkirch, the Johanniterkirche also accommodates a work by Hans Holbein the Elder, father of Hans Holbein the Younger.
+After having been acquired by entrepreneur and collector Reinhold Würth the new Madonna painting finally builds a bridge between the Old Masters and early modern times.
+Without a doubt, the “Virgin of Mercy” is one of the world’s most famous, important and beautiful Old Master paintings, and its creator one of the most outstanding artists of the 16th century.

 The meantime secularised Johanniterkirche originally dates from the 12th century.
 It has been extensively refurbished and its exemplary restoration gained it the 2011 Hugo Häring Prize.
 Since 2008 it has functioned as a branch of the Kunsthalle Würth and now provides the ideal framework for this important group of Old Master paintings from the Würth Collection.